PavanShetty3/Lever-Failure-Analysis/README.md

 ![](Internship/secondhead1.png)

 # 3) Data Visualization
+### This is a graphhical representaion of data which helps the users to understand the relationship between various attributes in the graph.

-## a) Bargraph to determine how many people have and do not have acute liver failure.
+### a) Bargraph to determine how many people have and do not have acute liver failure.
 ```
 sb.countplot(data['ALF'])
 ```
 ![](Internship/ALFNotthere.png)

+It is clear that most of the people whose survey was taken had no acute liver failure.

-## b) Count of patients having acute liver failure and not having acute liver failure.
+### b) Count of patients having acute liver failure and not having acute liver failure.
 ```
 data['ALF'].value_counts()
 0.0    4035